 The endorsement, not the certificate

 All three statuses are created by an endorsement to the policy, not by the certificate that reports them.
-A certificate naming a mortgagee or additional insured proves nothing if the endorsement was never issued.
+A certificate naming a mortgagee or additional insured proves little if the endorsement was never issued.
 The reliable path is to confirm the actual policy endorsements match what the loan or lease requires, which a lender compliance review does before a closing tests it.